juanleston/Python-Web-Scraping/README.md

   ### 3.5 Format the output data:

  After extracting the data from the website, we need to perform some data wrangling to reshape the output into a tabular format that can be used for analytics purposes.
-Since the major focus of this project is on the web scraping side I will not go into much detail on subsequent steps.
+Since the major focus of this project is on the web scraping side of the equation no details on subsequent steps will be provided.

  If you want to see more of the steps taken after the data was obtained check the file named "ScrappyOutputFormatting_Vietnam.py".

 ## 5. Conclusion

-In my opinion Web Scraping is one of those skills where the amount of effort required to build a custom solution is high, however I believe learning it is worth pursuing because oh the increased time efficiency in collecting the data.
-I consider that this skill is often overlooked by professionals in the area but it can be of utmost importance in non-ideal situations where the data is not readily available.
+Web Scraping is one of those skills where the effort-reward is balanced because of the incresed time efficiency when building a dataset compared to doing it manually.
+Despite that, it is a skill that is often overlooked among analytics professionals, at least until the time you find yourself copying web data into Excel while asking yourself if there is a better way to do it.

 ## 6. Credits